 (Fits Small Business)

-Influencer marketing stats and insights reveal that targeting micro influencers with 10,000 to 50,000 followers is a much more effective practice than picking influencers with massively large followings.
-In other words, if an influencer has significantly more followers than the upper limit of a micro influencer, you’re likely looking at a significantly lower rate of engagement as a result.
-Choose wisely.
+Influencer marketing success stats show that targeting micro-influencers with 10,000 to 50,000 followers is a much more effective practice than picking those with massively large followings.
+If an influencer has significantly more followers than the upper limit of a micro-influencer, you’re likely looking at a significantly lower rate of engagement as a result.
+So, choose your ‘marketing weapons’ wisely.

 (Social Media Today)